RICAU-Net: Residual-block Inspired Coordinate Attention U-Net for Segmentation of Small and Sparse Calcium Lesions in Cardiac CT: Experiments and Results

 \subsection{Comparison with Other Methods}

-The lesion-specific segmentation performance of RICAU-Net was evaluated by comparing it with four other methods: U-Net \cite{num28}, Nested U-Net \cite{num30}, Attention U-Net \cite{num32}, and VGG16 U-Net.
-The four methods were trained using the same datasets and implementation details as RICAU-Net.
+The lesion-specific segmentation performance of RICAU-Net was evaluated by comparing it with five other methods: U-Net \cite{num28}, Nested U-Net \cite{num30}, Attention U-Net \cite{num32}, VGG16 U-Net, and TransUNet \cite{chen2024transunet}.
+All methods were trained using the same datasets and implementation details as RICAU-Net.
+For TransUNet, the pretrained model of R50+ViT-B\_16 on ImageNet21 was used for fine-tuning.
 The results are shown in Table~\ref{tab1}.
 The proposed method achieved the highest per-lesion Dice scores for all four lesions: 59.35 (LM), 94.11 (LAD), 87.03 (LCX), and 92.89 (RCA).
 For CAC in LM, considered as small and the scarcest lesions in our datasets, the top three methods with the highest LM Dice score were RICAU-Net, Nested U-Net, and U-Net.
 Among them, RICAU-Net outperformed Nested U-Net by 1.85\% and U-Net by 6.33\%.
 The segmentation performances of these methods were visualized in Fig.~\ref{fig2}.
-Overall, RICAU-Net demonstrated superior and more consistent results compared to other methods for all four lesions.
+Overall, RICAU-Net demonstrated superior and more consistent results compared to other methods for lesion-specific segmentation, particularly for the rarest lesion (CAC in LM).